ChuaCheowHuan/ChuaCheowHuan.github.io/_posts/2019-03-15-Duel_DDQN_with_PER.md

 Target parameter = $$\phi$$ \\
 Target network Q value = $$Q_{\phi}$$ ($$s^{'}$$, $$a^{'}$$) \\
 <br>
-A small constant to ensure no sample has 0 probability to be selected = e
+A small constant to ensure that no sample has 0 probability to be selected = e

 Hyper parameter  = $$\alpha$$
 > Decides how to sample, range from 0 to 1, where 0 corresponds to fully uniformly random sample selection & 1 corresponding to selecting samples based on highest priority.

 Hyper parameter  = $$\beta$$
 >Starts close to 0, gradually annealed  to 1, slowly giving more importance to weights during training.